wix-incubator/erb/petri/wix-petri-client/README.md

 Parameters:
  - key - mandatory, string: experiment/feature toggle key;
- - fallbackValue - optional, string: value that will be returned given experiment does not exist or is not active.
+ - fallbackValue - mandatory, string: value that will be returned given experiment does not exist or is not active or in a case when the communication with petri server had failed.

 ## WixPetriClient.conductAllInScope(scope): Promise
 Conducts all experiments for `scope` against laboratory server and returns a `Promise` with result - object with experiment keys/values.